andyleap/gencode/README.md

 ### Byte
 Bytes are basically an alias to uint8, though there is an optimization for a slice of bytes, i.e. []byte

+### Bool
+Bools are stored as either a 0 or a 1 for false or true

+### Fixed Length Arrays
+Fixed Length Arrays as encoded as the designated number of elements, with no length prefix.
+Note that the number of elements is fixed, but the elements themselves may take a variable number of bytes to actually encode.
+Examples:
+* `[5]vuint64`
+* `[16]float64`

 ### Slices
 Slices, as in go, are a variable length sequence that can be made out of any other valid gencode type.
 Slices are also prefixed with a `vuint64` for length.
 Examples: